TABLE OF CONTENTS

 Medicaid is available to low-income residents who meet at least one of the following criteria:

 To qualify for Medicare, you must be at least 65 years old or have a qualifying disability.
-In most cases, a qualifying disability is a condition that makes you eligible for at least 24 months’ worth of payments from the Social Security Disability Insurance program.
+In most cases, a qualifying disability is a condition that makes you eligible for at least 24 months of payments from the Social Security Disability Insurance program or Railroad Retirement Board.
 You may be able to qualify sooner if you have end-stage renal disease or amyotrophic lateral sclerosis (Lou Gehrig’s disease).

 If you start receiving your Social Security or Railroad Retirement Board benefits at least four months before you turn 65, you’ll be automatically enrolled in Medicare.
 Otherwise, you must fill out an application online or contact your local Social Security office.
 You can enroll in Medicare during the following periods:

 It’s a good idea to have health insurance even if you have an HSA or FSA.
-The HSA contribution limit for 2021 is only $3,600 for individuals and $7,200 for families, while FSA contributions are capped at $2,750.
+The HSA contribution limit for 2021 is only $3,650 for individuals and $7,300 for families, while FSA contributions are capped at $2,850.
 That sounds like a lot of money, but the average cost of a three-day hospital stay is about $30,000, which far exceeds the annual HSA and FSA contribution limits.